Tag: Weight Lifting

 Every training session needs a Main Lift, Compound Exercise, or movement.

 This compound exercise is the focal point of the workout and the reason you are training for that day.
-All of the training before and after these main lifts is set to better improve the main exercise
+All of the training before and after these main lifts is set to better improve the main exercise.

 The main exercise should be a standard motion that improves performance in your chosen sport.
 This can be any movement that makes you stronger.